huggingface/transformers/docs/source/en/main_classes/trainer.md

 <Tip>

 If you're looking to fine-tune a language model like Llama-2 or Mistral on a text dataset using autoregressive techniques, consider using [`trl`](https://github.com/huggingface/trl)'s [`~trl.SFTTrainer`].
-This trainer is specially optimized for this particular task.
+This trainer is specially optimized for this particular task and supports sequence packing, LoRA, quantization, and DeepSpeed for efficient scaling to any model size.
 On the other hand, the [`Trainer`] is a more versatile option, suitable for a broader spectrum of tasks.

 </Tip>